How It All Began

 Raised in the Midwest right outside of Detroit, Michigan, Bridgett spent the majority of her early years dancing competitively.
-Her childhood looked different from most of her friends because her mother grew sick with multiple sclerosis and was in a wheelchair by the time Bridgett and her twin brother were seven years old.
+Her mother grew sick with multiple sclerosis and was in a wheelchair by the time Bridgett and her twin brother were seven years old.
 As a result, their dad worked double shifts at Chrysler to support their family.

 Bridgett channeled her father’s work ethic after high school when she began working full time as a secretary to put herself through Community College.
 People had been telling her for years that she should model but she was never interested until she realized it could give her a world of opportunities.
 She researched the best photographer in town and shot with him.
-When she returned to work one Monday morning her boss walked up to her with a smirk, handed her a stack of about 30 faxes from modeling agencies around the world, and said “I guess you won’t be working here much longer”.
-That day the 19-year-old’s life changed forever.
+When she returned to work one Monday morning her boss walked up to her with a smirk, handed her a stack of about 30 faxes from modeling agencies around the world, and said “I guess you won’t be working here much longer.”
+That day the 19 year old’s life changed forever.

 Michelle Pommier Models in Miami and Chic Models in Paris signed her that summer, and her career took off.
 Before she knew it she was living in Miami, then Paris, and then all around the world.
 The quick trajectory of her career as a model and the obvious industry focus on — and judgment of — her looks felt unnatural and uncomfortable.
-She realized quickly that beauty isn’t defined by perfect skin or a waif-like body.
+She realized quickly that beauty isn’t defined by perfect skin or a waf-like body.

 During the beginning of her modeling career, Bridgett struggled with her body image, yo-yo dieting along with other girls going through the same pressures.
-They were held to a particular industry standard and also often told to lose weight, cut their hair, get surgery, etc. These struggles fostered questions about what beauty truly meant, and she grew determined to learn how to fully love and respect herself.
+They were held to a particular industry standard and often told to lose weight, cut their hair, get surgery, etc. These struggles fostered questions about what beauty truly meant, and she grew determined to learn how to fully love and respect herself.